emdgroup/baybe/docs/userguide/async.md

 campaign.add_measurements(rec_finished)

 # Get the next set of recommendations, incorporating the still unfinished ones
-# These will not include the pending recommendations again
+# These will not include the experiments marked as pending again
 rec_next = campaign.recommend(10, pending_experiments=rec_pending)
 ```

+## Adding Partial Results
+This functionality is under development as part of multi-target models.